 Click any word in a definition or example to find the entry for that word

-Every word, phrase, and individual meaning in the Macmillan Dictionary has a corresponding thesaurus entry, introduced by the symbol .
+Every word, phrase, phrasal verb, and individual meaning in the Macmillan Dictionary has a corresponding entry in the Thesaurus, introduced by the symbol .

 The term thesaurus comes from an Ancient Greek word meaning 'treasure trove' or 'storehouse'.
-The Macmillan Dictionary free online English thesaurus is exactly that!
-More than just a list of synonyms, it places each word in context, draws distinctions between similar words and helps you choose just the word you need.
+Macmillan Dictionary's free online English thesaurus is exactly that!
+More than just a list of synonyms, it draws distinctions between similar words and helps you choose just the word you need.
+Explore and enjoy!